 6. Dixie Jeffers

 It’s been over three decades since Dixie Jeffers took the reigns of the Capital University women’s basketball team, but she’s yet to slow down.
-Jeffers entered her 32nd season as just one of 13 coaches in NCAA Division III history to reach the 700-win milestone.
-She’s led the Crusaders to two NCAA championships and 10 Ohio Athletic Conference tournament titles during her tenure and has even risen to the role of associate director of athletics.
+Jeffers is just one of 13 coaches in NCAA Division III history to reach the 700-win milestone.
+She’s led the Crusaders to two NCAA championships and 10 Ohio Athletic Conference tournament titles during her tenure and has even risen to the role of interim director of athletics.

 7. Ohio State Women National Champions and Top Performers